Social Procurement Training for Governments & Institutional Purchasers

 BCSPI Information Session

 Join Rob Fisher of BCSPI and Tori Williamson of Buy Social Canada for a 30 minute info-session that will provide an introduction to BCSPI and social procurement as a concept.

 The short 30 minute info-session will discuss how BCSPI, a unique regional initiative based in British Columbia, Canada, has grown in just two years from 6 to 30 members, realized over $200 million in procurement spend with added social value and seen social procurement implemented in over 50 pilot projects.

 If some of these concepts are new to you, we will also explore the what, why and how of social procurement as an emerging best practice that can unlock multiple community benefits from existing government and institutional purchasing.

 SP 101 - Introduction to Social Procurement

-- Social procurement best practices and examples
+- Social procurement best practices & examples

-- Identifying social procurement opportunities and next steps
+- Identifying opportunities & next steps

 SP 201 - Implementation of Social Procurement